karikowska/velu-price-scraper/README.md

 ## ✨ Features

-- 🔍 Scrapes real-time product listings from supported sites (currently Nin-Nin Game, Solaris Japan)
+- 🔍 Scrapes real-time product listings from supported sites
 - 💬 Uses an LLM agent to extract and interpret price information from messy HTML
-- 🧠 Selects the most relevant or cheapest listing (not yet!)
-- 🗂️ Supports single-product CLI mode and batch YAML input (working on this!)
+- 🗂️ Supports single-product CLI mode and batch YAML input
 - ⚙️ Modular and very easy to extend to other figure stores! (as long as you are willing to put in the extra work to scroll through their Inspect Element menus to figure out what goes where 🙃)

 ---